turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 # How to create a ERC1155 NFT in Celo Network with Hardhat.
 In this tutorial we'll write a smart contract using the Solidity language and a contract from the Openzeppelin library for ERC1155 tokens.
 Using nodejs along with Hardhat we will compile the smart contract code and also test the contract before deploying it.
 After deploying the contract we will create a custom task within Hardhat to create a Celo account and deploy the contract to the Celo network using [DataHub](https://datahub.figment.io).
-Lastly, we are going to use `create-react-app` to generate a React application that will connect to the Celo wallet account and interact with the deployed smart contract.
+Lastly, we are going to use a React application that will connect to the Celo wallet account and interact with the deployed smart contract.

 ![Captura de Tela (39)](https://user-images.githubusercontent.com/52639395/114646091-01e71d00-9cb1-11eb-8acc-214c255d2d4c.png)